gavinlaking/vedeu/README.md

 ## Contributing

 1. Fork it ( http://github.com/<my-github-username>/vedeu/fork )
+2. Clone it
+3. `bundle`
+4. `rake` or `bundle exec guard`
-2. Create your feature branch (`git checkout -b my-new-feature`)
+5. Create your feature branch (`git checkout -b my-new-feature`)
+6. Write some tests, write some code, have some fun
-3. Commit your changes (`git commit -am 'Add some feature'`)
+7. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+8. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+9. Create new Pull Request